Mo Willems' bossy Pigeon makes his operatic debut

 (SOUNDBITE OF ARCHIVED RECORDING)

-UNIDENTIFIED MUSICAL GROUP: (Singing) A sleepy party, a snore-y (ph), snore-y, sleepy party.
+UNIDENTIFIED MUSICAL ARTISTS: (As characters, singing) A sleepy party.
+A snore-y (ph), snore-y, sleepy party.

 GOMEZ SARMIENTO: Isabella Gomez Sarmiento, NPR News, Washington.